 Bidders will demonstrate adequate experience through the number, types and geographical spread of projects/assignments undertaken.
-The attached template ANNEXURE B2 must be used to summarise experience and the proposal must contain details about projects worked on including roles, cost and duration as well as names and contact persons at contracting party.
+The attached template must be used to summarise experience and the proposal must contain details about projects worked on including roles, cost and duration as well as names and contact persons at contracting party.

-Roles Qualifications Experience 1.2 Evaluation specialist/Project Minimum: Masters degree in Minimum: Has worked on at least Manager Social Sciences with a focus on 5 evaluations of any value and either Public played a lead evaluator role in at Management/Administration or least one evaluation of over R500, Evaluation or Project 000.
-At least one evaluation Management should be on government Added Advantage: Doctorate in policies/programmes. related area 1.3 Sector expert(s): Real Minimum: Masters degree in Minimum: 10 years of total work Estate Management, Real Estate Management, experience in the indicated sector.
-Property/Real Estate Property/Real Estate (Real Estate Management,
+Roles Qualifications Experience Evaluation specialist Minimum: Masters degree Advantage: Doctorate Minimum: Has worked on at least 5 evaluations of any value and played a lead evaluator role in at least one evaluation of over R500, 000.
+At least one evaluation should have been of government.
+Sector expert(s) : Public Sector Expert Minimum: Masters degree in Public/Business Administration or Social Sciences Advantage: Doctorate Minimum: At least 10 years total work experience with at least 5 years for the public sector.
+Project manager Minimum: Any tertiary qualification Minimum: Successfully managed and completed at least 3 individual projects of R500, 000 each and more.

-1 By Black PDIs we mean South African citizens who are Black, Indian, or Coloured.
-Initials of specification committee members: TOR Final.docx
+&lt;sup>1 By Black PDIs we mean South African citizens who are Black, Indian, or Coloured.
+Initials of specification committee members: TOR Final.docx Ver: 2018/05/01